ITU-BDSA2025-GROUP5/Chirp/docs/report.md

 dotnet user-secrets set "Authentication:GitHub:ClientSecret" "5627aad084cd9a29aeb79c5339cc6a8d9db22c6e"
 </pre>

-Start the application:
-<pre>dotnet run --project .\src\Chirp.Web\</pre>

-or you can run the application from the Chirp.Web folder
+If your still in the Chirp.Web folder, start the application with:
 <pre>
-cd src\Chirp.Web
 dotnet run
 </pre>

+or you can start the application from root folder Chirp:
+<pre>dotnet run --project .\src\Chirp.Web\</pre>

 Open a browser and go to:
 <pre>http://localhost:7103</pre>
 Now you should be at the public timeline for Chirp!

 ## How to run test suite locally
-(Kommentar) Vi skriver lige den her done.
+<strong>Kommentar:</strong> Vi skriver lige den her done, når vi har styr på testene.

 # Ethics